-1. Contestants must be enrolled undergraduates at the school they represent.
+1. Contestants must be enrolled undergraduates in good standing at the school they represent.
 Exceptions will be made for students who graduate mid-year.
 2. Contestants may not have received a baccalaureate degree or its equivalent.
 Exceptions will be made for students who graduate mid-year.
 3. Contestants are limited to four years of international competition.
 These years need not be consecutive.
-4. No speech or program used by the contestant in competition should have been used prior to September 2023.
+4. No speech or program used by the contestant in the competition should have been used prior to September 2025.
 5. Contestants may not deliver performances in multiple events from the same literary work in the same year.
-6. Sweepstakes results will be based on elimination rounds in speech events and team rankings at the conclusion of preliminary rounds in debate events.
+6. NPDA, IPDA, and BP organizational rules will serve as the guideline for these events at this tournament.
+7. Sweepstakes results will be based on elimination rounds in speech events and team rankings at the conclusion of preliminary rounds in debate events.
 Scores will be calculated using 6-5-4-3-2-1 points for finals (with .5 points for semifinalists in speech events).
-7. Certificates will be presented to the top finalists and semi-finalists in all events.
-8. Awards will be presented to the top six overall schools and the top three community colleges.
+8. Certificates will be presented to the top finalists and semi-finalists in all events.
+9. Awards will be presented to the top six overall schools and the top three community colleges.